 - Harvest lots and lots of veggies.
 Preserve the extra harvests or share them with friends, family members or neighbours.

-- Any crops that are ready to harvest mid-season direct seed the fast growing crops for a bumper crop.
+Any crops that are ready to harvest mid-season I plant fast growing fall crops

 - Sow the rest of the fall root crops.